Classes & Workshops

 Will my child have an opportunity to perform?

-View more information about the Afternoon of Dance on our Performances page.
+View more information about the Afternoon of Dance here.

 What if I miss a class?
 Can it be made up?